 \section{Synthetic experiments to benchmark Wasserstein projection-based fairness testing}

 We benchmarked Wasserstein projection-based fairness testing against permutation-based testing under linear regression with the equal mean criterion.
 We evaluated power, specificity \RV{and their 95\% confidence intervals (CI) using non-parametric bootstrapping} across varying sample sizes, effect sizes, and significance levels.
 Power refers to the test's ability to correctly reject a false null hypothesis, and is influenced by factors such as effect size (e.g., the magnitudes of differences in model outcomes across demographic groups in fairness testing), sample size, and the chosen significance level~\citep{lakens2013calculating,cohen2013statistical,ellis2010essential}.
-In contrast, specificity concerns the probability of correctly failing to reject a true null hypothesis, and is primarily governed by the significance level~\citep{lehmann1986testing}.
+In contrast, specificity concerns the probability of correctly failing to reject a true null hypothesis, and is primarily governed by the significance level~\citep{lehmann2005testing}.

-Simulations (see~\Cref{sec:simulation-details} for details) show that our method surpasses permutation testing in power once sample size exceeds 90 (\Cref{fig:power-specificity}.A), and converges faster to full power when effect size is large (>0.8) (\Cref{fig:power-specificity}.A).
-For smaller effect sizes, permutation testing performs slightly better.
-With increasing significance levels, both methods achieve similar power (\Cref{fig:power-specificity}.C), but the Wasserstein projection-based test almost consistently yields higher specificity across all settings (\Cref{fig:power-specificity}(d)).
+\RV{In our simulation setups (see~\Cref{sec:simulation-details} for details), our method \RV{converges to the full power with} permutation testing in power once sample size exceeds 130 (\Cref{fig:power-specificity}(a)) and when effect size exceeds 0.8 (\Cref{fig:power-specificity}(b)).
+For \RV{smaller sample sizes and effect sizes}, permutation testing performs slightly better.
+With increasing significance levels, both methods achieve similar power (\Cref{fig:power-specificity}(c)), but our method consistently yields higher specificity across all levels (\Cref{fig:power-specificity}(d)).
 Across all experiments, the CIs for our approach are on par with permutation-based testing.
 Overall, our approach achieves competitive power and superior specificity compared to permutation-based testing.
 Moreover, in~\Cref{tab:timing_comparison}, our method demonstrates substantially better computational efficiency, with an average computation time of 2.66 seconds per experiment compared to 35.92 seconds for permutation testing across all our setups, representing approximately a 13.5-fold speedup.}